 Maximum alert: they announce the worst news for Montoya after losing ‘Supervivientes’

-Montoya's return hasn't been as expected, and now he is going through a critical situation with the support of those around him
+Montoya's return hasn't been as desired and now he is going through a critical situation with the support of those around him

 Since Montoya returned from his participation in Supervivientes, the situation for the former contestant has only gotten more complicated.
 After being involved in a very tense confrontation with Anita Williams, Montoya has decided to completely distance himself from television.
 Since then, he has taken refuge in his family and his closest circle, seeking stability away from the media spotlight.